Azure/iotedge/kubernetes/doc/create-options.md

 ### Create Options

 A `volumes` section of config used to describe how a `ConfigMap` or any other volume source existing in a namespace will be mounted into module container.
 The value of this config section is an array of pairs `volume` and `volumeMount`.
 A `volume` part describes how a specified volume source is mounted to `pod` and `volumeMounts` describes a mounting of a `volume` within a module main container.
+See [Volumes](https://kubernetes.io/docs/concepts/storage/volumes/) and [PodSpec](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.12/#podspec-v1-core) reference for more information.

-`EdgeAgent` doesn't do any translations or interpretations of values but simply assign values to the `pod` and `container` specs.
+`EdgeAgent` doesn't do any translations or interpretations of values but simply assigns values to the `pod` and `container` specs.
 The description of exact structure can be found here for [Volume](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.12/#volume-v1-core) and for [VolumeMount](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.12/#volumemount-v1-core).

 ```json
 {